iAchilles/cors-behavior/README.md

 ####Requirements

 - Yii 1.0 or above
-- PHP >= 5.4 or PHP < 5.4 if it was installed as an Apache module
+- PHP >= 5.4.0 Or PHP should be installed as an Apache module.

 ####Installation